alexandra-v-n/DAPM/Lab7/Lab7ex1/README.md

-There is also a mp4 in the project that shows how the app works -- video_howTheAppWorks
+There is also a mp4 in the project that shows how the app works -- videoHowTheAppWorks